-I am Professor of Information Ethics in the Graduate School of Business Administration and Deputy Director of the Centre for Business Information Ethics at Meiji University in Tokyo.
+I am Deputy Director of the Centre for Business Information Ethics (CBIE) at Meiji University in Tokyo, currently as a part-time research fellow on the EU Horizon 2020 RRING project.
+I also teach on a contract basis at the Graduate School of Business Administration at Meiji University.
 My email address is aaa at Meiji (which uses an ac.jp domain name).

-My office is Rm 504 of the TA Jimboucho building.
+My office is Rm 408G of the Global Front Building on Meiji's Surugadai Campus.

 I am a member of the following professional societies: